 Here are some common terms used when discussing or reading about substance abuse:

 Substance use: A less serious drug or alcohol use disorder in which substance use causes distress and problems.
-Addiction is the severe form of this.
+Addiction is a severe form of this.
 (Center on Addiction)

 Disease: A definite pathological process having a characteristic set of signs and symptoms.
-Disease is caused by extrinsic influences (e.g., virus, bacteria)
+The disease is caused by extrinsic influences (e.g., virus, bacteria)